neoforged/NeoGradle/README.md

 }
 ```
 You do not need to create all five of the different runs, only the ones you need.

-This is because at the point where gradle actually adds the dependency, we can not create any further runs.
+This is because at the point where gradle actually adds the dependency, we can not create any further runs, yet we can still configure them for you when the dependency is added.

 ### Common Plugin
 #### <a id="common-dep-management" /> Available Dependency Management